 BIOGRAPHY

-Noel W. Anderson (b.
-1981, Louisville, Kentucky) is originally from Louisville, KY, and now thrives in his little NYC enclave in Harlem.
+Noel W. Anderson, originally from Louisville, KY, now resides in Harlem, NYC, where he continues to develop his artistic practice.
 He holds an MFA in Printmaking from Indiana University and an MFA in Sculpture from Yale University.
 Anderson recently participated in the 15th Gwangju Biennale.
-His upcoming exhibition, Black Excellence, will open at the University Art Museum at Albany, in the fall of 2025.
-In addition, he has exhibited at the Berlin Biennale; the FRAC, Marseille; KMAC, Louisville; Salzburger Kunstverein, Salzburg, Austria and the Shirley Fiterman Art Center, New York, among other institutions.
-He received an NYFA artist fellowship grant, the Jerome Camargo Prize, and the paper-making residency at Dieu Donné.
-His work is included in the permanent collections of the International Center of Photography, New York; The Studio Museum, Harlem; and the Hunter Museum of American Art, Chattanooga, TN, Hermes collection; A.C.
-Hudgins Collections, NY; Bernard Lumpkin Collection, NY; Kalamazoo Institute of Arts, MI; Mudam Luxembourg; The David and Alfred Smart Museum of Art at the University of Chicago, IL, among others.
-Noel W. Anderson will be part of the group exhibition Legendary Voices: Art for the Next Century at the Kalamazoo Institute of Arts, Kalamazoo, MI in February 2025.
+His work has been featured in numerous prestigious institutions, including the Berlin Biennale; Frac-Sud Cité de l’art contemporain, Marseille; [MAC] – Musée D’art Contemporain, in collaboration with the MuCEM – Musée des Civilisations de l’Europe et de la Méditerranée, Marseille, France; KMAC, Louisville; Salzburger Kunstverein, Salzburg, Austria; Shirley Fiterman Art Center, New York; and the Kalamazoo Institute of Arts, Kalamazoo, MI, among others.
+Anderson has received several notable accolades, including the NYFA Artist Fellowship Grant, the Jerome Camargo Prize, and a papermaking residency at Dieu Donné.
+His work is held in the permanent collections of the International Center of Photography, New York; The Studio Museum, Harlem; Hunter Museum of American Art, Chattanooga, TN; Hermes Collection; A.C.
+Hudgins Collections, NY; Bernard Lumpkin Collection, NY; Kalamazoo Institute of Arts, MI; Mudam Luxembourg; The David and Alfred Smart Museum of Art at the University of Chicago, IL; and Frac-Sud Cité de l’art contemporain, Marseille, France, among others.
+Currently on view at the University Art Museum, Albany, NY, Noel W. Anderson’s Black Excellence marks the artist’s largest solo museum exhibition to date.
+Running through April 3, 2026, the show features tapestries, video works, and works on paper that explore themes of Black success, labor, and performance.